georgerobescu/ow_draft--1/readme.md

 Putting at disposal your code means you have to take care of it three times more:

-1. Make it readable for the outside.
+1. Make it readable to the outside.
 2. Being available for changes and collaborations.
-3. Keep on work on it, it has a user-base now.
+3. Keep on working on it, it has a user-base now.

 °_°